variantstudios/beeglesaircraft.com/_custom_pages/facility.md

 We have a full line of control surfaces ready to go, for exchange, to eliminate your downtime.
 We also carry an wide variety of inventory with over $400,000 of new parts listed on Partsbase.com should you ever need a part.

 Beegles new facility is located at the Weld County Airport in Greeley, Colorado with easy access to fly in and out.
 We are located 50 miles north of DIA but out of the Denver class B airspace.
-Our shop is the second building south of the main terminal.&nbsp;
+Our shop is the second building south of the main terminal.

 #### Our Facility Includes: